Born: 30 June 1913, Moonta, South Australia

 After leaving Ooldea in 1949 the Dicks lived for some time in Victor Harbor until Wally got a job at the Woomera Rocket Range.
 Later, in the 1950s, the Dicks moved to Fowlers Bay, on South Australia’s far west coast, where Wally worked for the Highways Department.
 He was later transferred to Port Augusta, where they lived after Wally’s retirement.
 Wally died on 14 April 1988 and Iris died on 4 November 2001, aged 88 years.

-The Iris Dicks Collection consists of an album of 97 black and white photographs, and related documentation and correspondence.
+The South Australian Museum Archives consists of black and white photographs, and related documentation and correspondence.